videobgremover/videobgremover-n8n-templates/README.md

 ---

 ### 05-change-video-background-ai.json
 AI-powered background change using Wan 2.2 VACE: Remove background → AI generates new background from text prompt.
+(Does not work very well)

 **Features:**
 - Background removal with VideoBGRemover (extracts mask)